kyunginstevenmin/deeplearning_notes/README.md

 # deeplearning_notes
-Notes on Deep Learning based on CMU 11-785
+These are notes on Neural Networks based on CMU 11-785 Introduction to Deep Learning course.
+The notes are for educational purposes only.